-Harald is a group leader at the Computational Biology Unit at the Department of Informatics and at the Proteomics Unit at the Department of Biomedicine, both at the University of Bergen.
+Harald is an Associate Professor at the Department of Biomedicine and a group leader at the Computational Biology Unit at the Department of Informatics, both at the University of Bergen.

 The main focus of the Barsnes group is the development of user-friendly open-source bioinformatics tools that enable and empower researchers to analyze and share their own data.

-In 2015 he received the Meltzer Award for Excellent Young Researchers at the University of Bergen, and in 2016 obtained funding from the Research Council of Norway as a Young Research Talent.
+In 2015 Barsnes received the Meltzer Award for Excellent Young Researchers at the University of Bergen, and in 2016 obtained funding from the Research Council of Norway as a Young Research Talent.
 Later that same year he was also awarded the prestigious recruitment fellowship from the Bergen Research Foundation.